nattyco/software-bounty-program/README.md

 <br>
 ##### After Signing:

-You are done!
 Now you are signed up and can follow the Bounty program procedure below.

 ## Procedure